ameyand/PDMv2/draft-ietf-ippm-encrypted-pdmv2.md

 The Kri SHOULD be initialized to zero.

-The server and client initialize (separately) a pseudo-random non- repeating sequence between 1 and 2^15-1.
+The Server and Client initialize (separately) a pseudo-random non- repeating sequence between 1 and 2^15-1.
 How to generate this sequence is beyond the scope of this document, and does not affect the rest of the specification.
 When the sequence is used fully, or